zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

 ### Listing disks created by Portworx

-Portworx with the [pxctl](/reference/cli/) CLI out of the box that users can use to perform management operations.
+Portworx ships with the [pxctl](/reference/cli/) CLI out of the box that users can use to perform management operations.

 {{<info>}} Where are Portworx VMDKs located?

 _Portworx creates disks in a folder called *osd-provisioned-disks* in the ESXi datastore.
 The names of the VMDK created by Portworx will have a prefix *PX-DO-NOT-DELETE-*._{{</info>}}

-The [Cloud Drives (ASG) using pxctl](/reference/cli/cloud-drives-asg/) CLI commands in particular is useful in getting more insight into the disks provisioned by Portworx in a vSphere environment.
+The [Cloud Drives (ASG) using pxctl](/reference/cli/cloud-drives-asg/) CLI command is particularly useful in getting more insight into the disks provisioned by Portworx in a vSphere environment.
 Follow command gives details on all VMware disks (VMDKs) created by Portworx in your cluster.

 ```text
 pxctl clouddrive list